samuelwford/rename-finder-items-by-pattern/README.md

 An action for Mac OS X Automator, version 10.6.
 To install, just double-click.

-Works similarly to the built in "Rename Finder Items" action, but uses a wildcard pattern and a substitution pattern to selectively choose parts of the current file name to use in the new file name.
+Works similarly to the built in _Rename Finder Items_ action, but uses a wildcard pattern and a substitution pattern to selectively choose parts of the current file name to use in the new file name.